RonnyKorneli/RonnyKorneli-ronnies-weather-application/README.md

 ### The application should look like the image above

-<p style="color:blue">If the carousell with hourly weather updates does not appear, please write a City name in the input field</p>
+If the carousell with hourly weather updates does not appear, please write a City name in the input field, for it to appear.
+This is due to me using the free version of Heroku.
+If using the free version, Heroku will put the backend to sleep if the application hasnt been used in a while.